-And TV presenter Georgina Burnett reveals how transforming her home helped her overcome post-natal depression.
+In mental health awareness week, we look back to our research and TV presenter Georgina Burnett's own experience on how transforming her home helped her overcome post-natal depression.

-Georgina Burnett, BBC and ITV presenter and home interiors vlogger reveals how updating her home helped her overcome post-natal depression while new research shows how our homes are key to our happiness.
+This time last year, Georgina Burnett, BBC and ITV presenter and home interiors vlogger revealed how updating her home helped her overcome post-natal depression while new research shows how our homes are key to our happiness.

 Georgina had suffered a traumatic birth after a three-day labour and insufficient pain relief during her C-section, left her in agony.
 Although she fell instantly in love with her baby daughter Bonnie, now four, the Home Genie was left suffering anxiety and Post-Natal Depression.